 Grits are made from corn.
 Since corn does not contain gluten, grits are considered naturally gluten-free.

 Gluten is a protein found in various different grains, including wheat, rye, barley, or oats if they weren’t grown separately from gluten-containing grains.
 You might see these ingredients on the ingredients list of the nutrient label instead of the word ‘gluten’ itself.

 According to the FDA, a product can only be labeled as gluten-free in the United States if it contains less than 20 mg of gluten per kilogram, you will want to watch for cross-contact during processing.
 If this cross contact occurs, then it could be possible for grits to have gluten.

-However, because of the chance of cross-contamination, it would be safer to look for brands that take the extra steps to prevent it.
+However, because of the chance of cross-contact, it would be safer to look for brands that take the extra steps to prevent it.
 I would not recommend buying from bulk bins as they are not safe for Celiac disease due to cross-contamination.

 If you’re looking for certified gluten-free grits, I’ve listed a few brands below and where you can buy them.